mohamedsaif/kubernetes-auditor/README.md

 - From where was it initiated?
 - To where was it going?

-In this repo, I explore how we can leverage AKS diagnostic settings along with Azure Monitor to setup alerts that are pushed to different channels to keep close eye on Kubernetes API calls.
+In this repo, I explore how we can leverage AKS diagnostic settings along with Azure Monitor to setup alerts that are pushed to different channels (like Microsoft Teams) to keep close eye on Kubernetes API calls for specific events.

 ## Understand AKS logs